 The purpose of the Basic X-Ray Technician program is to prepare the student for the position of basic X-Ray machine operator.
 The program offers the knowledge and skills necessary for doing radiologic work on extremities and chest.
 The student will be trained to a high level of professionalism in communicating, caring, and protecting the patient during the taking of X-rays, and will have good knowledge of medical terms.
 The program prepares the student for the Basic X-Ray State of Florida Licensure Examination, and includes all the required courses for the first year toward the Radiologic Technology A.S. program at FNU.
-Entrance requirement: High School Diploma or GED\.
+Entrance requirement: High School Diploma or GED.
 FNU awards a diploma upon completion of the program.

-ucation Requirements CATIONS (3 CREDITS) Credit Hours
+General Educ Credit Hours

 ENC 1101 English Composition I 3

-G (4 CREDITS)
+COMPUTERS (4 4 CREDITS)

 CGS 1030 Introduction to Information Technology 4

-CORE REQU IRMENTS (38 CREDITS)
+CORE REQUIRA MENTS (38 CREDITS)

 HSC 1000C Introduction to Health Care 3

 HSC 1531C Medical Terminology 3

-BSC 1085C , , , 4
+BSC 1085C Anatomy & Physiology I 4

 BSC 1086C Anatomy & Physiology II 4

 HSC 1230L Patient Care Procedures 2

 RTE 2385C Radiation Protection and Radiobiology 6

 RTE 2418C Image Production and Evaluation 7

-RTE 2458C Equipment Operation, Radiographic Related Physics and Quality Assurance 3
+RTE 2458C Equipment Operation, Radiographic Related Physics 3

+and Quality Assurance

-RTE 1503C Radiographic Procedures, Radiographic Positioning and Related Anatomy I 6
+RTE 1503C Radiographic Procedures, Radiographic Positioning 6

+and Related Anatomy I

 CPR XXX CPR Seminar 0

 HIV XXX HIV Seminar 0

 PDT XXX OSHA Seminar 0